stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 - Released the Token Whitepaper and token sale details.
 - Released the Public Alpha of the Blockstack Browser.
 - Conducted a token sale which resulted in ~$50 million total raised, and over 800 accredited investors, qualified purchasers, and institutions participating.
-- Announced a $50,000 bounty to Decentralize Communication
+- Announced a $50,000 bounty to Decentralize Communication.

 ## 2018 Q1